akatopo/GithubEmoji/README.md

 When editing a markdown document type `:` and then press <kbd>TAB</kbd> to display the auto-complete popup for github emoji.
 You can type `@` instead of `:` for commit message emoji.

-You can customize the available emoji by copying and editing the default settings (`Preferences > Package Settings > GithubEmoji > Settings – Default`) and saving them into your own user settings (`Preferences > Package Settings > GithubEmoji > Settings – User`)
+You can customize the available emoji, file extensions, and filenames by copying and editing the default settings (`Preferences > Package Settings > GithubEmoji > Settings – Default`) and saving them into your own user settings (`Preferences > Package Settings > GithubEmoji > Settings – User`)

 You can check available github emoji at the [emoji cheat sheet](http://www.emoji-cheat-sheet.com/)

 **Note:** On linux you will need a font that includes emoji in order to see emoji characters in the auto-complete popup.
 Here's [one](https://github.com/MorbZ/OpenSansEmoji)

 ## Installation